-- Selecting and engaging an external, independent consultant; - Reviewing and selecting companies to be included in our peer group; - · Reviewing market data on all major elements of executive compensation; and - Reviewing performance results against operating plans and incentive plan targets.
+- · Selecting and engaging an external, independent consultant; - Reviewing and selecting companies to be included in our peer group; - · Reviewing market data on all major elements of executive compensation; and - Reviewing performance results against operating plans and incentive plan targets.

-A complete listing of our Committee's responsibilities will be included in the committee charter available for view on our corporate website.
+A complete listing of our Committee's responsibilities is included in the committee charter which will be available for view on our corporate website.